Returning to Campus

 Hartnell has established an email address -- covidnotification@hartnell. edu -- for notification by employees and students who have developed COVID-19 symptoms or tested positive within seven (7) days of having visited one of our campus locations.
 This will allow us to respond and ensure that all precautions are taken to ensure the safety of others.

-a combination of online and on-campus activity.
-Face-to-face classes will have limited
+of online and on-campus activity.
+Face-to-face classes will have limited student spaces

-Student services: Reservations for in-person student appointments for admissions, financial aid, DSPS and EOPS/CARE/CalWORKS are available here.
-Students arriving for appointments receive a health screening and must wear a mask.
+Student services: The Student Services Center (Building B on Main Campus) is open from 10 a.m. to 4 p.m.
+Monday-Thursday for Fall 2021 registration and admissions information.
+Reservations for in-person student appointments for counseling, financial aid, DSPS, Mi CASA, Salinas Valley Promise, Umoja and EOPS/CARE/CalWORKS are available here.
+Students arriving for service must complete a health screening and wear a mask.
 Parking is available in the Hartnell Parking Structure.

 Vaccination: Hartnell does not require but STRONGLY ENCOURAGES employees and students to receive the COVID-19 vaccine for their own safety and the health of others.
 The college held two vaccination clinics on its Main Campus in April and will continue to support vaccination efforts.

-Athletics and athletic facilities: Hartnell Athletics is planning for normal or near-normal activity in Fall 2021.
+Athletics and athletic facilities: Student-athletes are required to be vaccinated for COVID-19.
+Hartnell Athletics is planning for normal or near-normal activity in Fall 2021.
 The Hartnell track and tennis courts are open for daytime, weekday use.
 Requests by organized groups to use Hartnell athletic facilities will be considered on a case-by-case basis.
-For information, contact the Department of Athletics at (831) 755-6837 or email to email@example.com.
+For information, contact the Department of Athletics at or email to firstname.lastname@example.org.(831) 755-6837.